logic-star-ai/baxbench/README.md

 Each of these arguments takes values separated by spaces.

 ## ✍️ Citation
-If you find our work helpful, please use the following citations.
+If you find our work helpful, please use the following citation.
 ```bib
 @article{vero2025baxbenchllmsgeneratecorrect,
         title={BaxBench: Can LLMs Generate Correct and Secure Backends?},